vantage6/vantage6-workshop/episodes/chap6_setup_node.md

 ## Challenge 1: Create a new node configuration

-1. Create a new node configuration using the `v6 node new` command.
+1. Create a new node configuration `node2` using the `v6 node new` command for another organization in the collaboration you created in [Chapter 4](./chap4_manage_via_ui.md):
+    - add a new database in the format of `csv` with only one column named `age`, you need to make up the data.
 2. Find the path to the configuration file using the `v6 node files` command.
 Open the configuration file with a text editor and check the configuration options.
 Are they correct?
 3. Open your configuration file, do the following:
-   - add a new database in the format of `excel`,
+   - add another database in the format of `excel` with only one column named `age`, you need to make up the data.
-   - find the missing options in your file by comparing with the option template in the [vantage6 documentation](https://docs.vantage6.ai/en/main/node/configure.html#all-configuration-options).

 ::::::::::::::::::::::::::::::::::::::::::::::::